“igpay atinlay anslatortray”

 Lucy set the goal to make an app for her Android cell phone.

 The language for this is Java, and the tools are much more advanced – it is used by professional programmers, not just school students.
 This brought on many new challenges, including “object-oriented programing”: essentially, using code “objects” that perform actions or have actions performed upon them.
 This difference is non-trivial, and the shift in approach takes a bit of time to master.

 What was her main project this fall?
 A Pig Latin translator, of course!

 Coding in the Real World

 What is the point of learning to code?
-To bring actual projects into the world, develop critical thinking skills that apply in any discipline, and open future doors in your life.
+To bring actual projects into the world, develop critical thinking and leadership skills that apply in any discipline, and open future doors in your life.

 How does Breakout Mentors help with that?
 Here is what her mother said:

 Lucy’s mentors don’t tell her what to do, they help her figure it out.
 They push her to make her projects better and more complex.
 They treat her like a peer and do things like white boarding sessions and have passionate discussions about programming logic during her sessions.
 I get a monthly update on her progress directly from her mentor.

 Lucy’s first two mentors were women, which was amazing.
 And an added benefit is she loves going to the CAL engineering library every week, wants to be an engineer and attend MIT!
 It’s ignited her passion about STEM subjects and she is so driven now.
 This program is truly amazing.
 I can’t say enough good things about it.